-Planned services with multiple animal species to build confidence, improve social skills, and reduce stress.
+Planned services that partner with multiple animal species to build confidence, improve social skills, and reduce stress.
 Animal-Assisted Interaction services are a critical component of the overall Nature-Based Therapeutics initiative at the Minnesota Landscape Arboretum.

 Animal nature supports human nature by engaging us in a multi-sensory experience to connect mind, body and spirit—nature's way of healing.
 Animals, plants and humans need each other to survive—as Nature intended!